Ensono/stacks-dotnet-cqrs-events/README.md

 % dotnet sln add path/to/function/Foo.Bar.Worker.UnitTests
 ```

-Now both `Foo.Bar.Worker` and `Foo.Bar.Worker.UnitTests` projects will be added to the `Foo.Bar` solution.
+Now both `Foo.Bar.Worker` and `Foo.Bar.Worker.UnitTests` projects are part of your `Foo.Bar` solution.

 ### Running the API locally on MacOS